d-daniel/MPI/README.md

   Computation:    4.800958s
   Total:          8.211742s
 ```
+With 4 MPI ranks (4 nodes) and a single thread per node, there's some speedup, although not equal to the number of nodes.
+The initialization times remain the same as in the serial version because this code has rank 0 read the whole file for verification.
+There is no message passing in the initialization phase (no scatter).
+Computation time is not as dominant as in the serial version.

 __MPI+OpenMP 5MB -n 4 -N 4 -c 4__
 ```sh
 [prun] Master compute host = compnode0